MapsPeople/docs/collections/_api/v1/index.md

 password: <your password>
 ```

-The body of the request should end up containing a query string like this:
+The body of the request must end up containing a query string like this:

 `grant_type=password&client_id=client&username=<your username>&password=<your password>`

-#### Login with Google
+#### Log in with Google

-The [Google Accounts API](https://developers.google.com/identity/protocols/OAuth2) is to be used to obtain a valid Google token.
-Explaining this in detail is outside the scope of this document.
+The [Google Accounts API](https://developers.google.com/identity/protocols/OAuth2) is used to obtain a valid Google token.
+You can read more about how to do that here: [https://developers.google.com/identity/protocols/OAuth2](https://developers.google.com/identity/protocols/OAuth2).

 When you get a valid response from the Google Authorization Server, send the token to the Auth API to authenticate you.